everpress-co/mailster/readme.txt

 * fixed: issue where editor is not loading with some themes activated
 * fixed: JS error if inline editor is not used
 * improved: pasting text from external source.
+* deprecated: use of Gmail via LSA as announced via [Google](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html).
+Please use our dedicate Gmail addon instead.

 = Version 2.4.10 =